dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 I like the long-term investors who figure out something is going to work over the long term.

 All the wisdom in the world is not to be found in one little academic department.
 That would be a disastrous way to think and operate.

+Go to bed smarter than when you woke up.

 Stories
 ===========================